information

 Commissioner Dan Ryan addressing a crowd of Portlanders at the Keller Fountain with the Keller Auditorium in the background

-Commissioner Ryan knows the more quickly we can get small businesses, affordable housing units, residential improvements and modifications, new investments, and large-scale housing developments flowing, the more quickly we can rebuild our economy.
-That's why his Permit Improvement Task Force created the new Portland Permitting & Development initiative that will finally get Portland permitting again.
+Councilor Ryan knows the more quickly we can get small businesses, affordable housing units, residential improvements and modifications, new investments, and large-scale housing developments flowing, the more quickly we can rebuild our economy.
+That's why he led the Permit Improvement Task Force that created the Portland Permitting & Development initiative that will finally develop a high-functioning permitting process.
 He also knows that arts, parks, and families are what make Portland, Portland—Vibrant Communities drive Portland's economy.

 Livability